watermint/toolbox/docs/commands/dropbox-file-sharedlink-create.md

 Create shared link (Irreversible operation)

+Creates a shared link for a file or folder with optional password protection and expiration date.

 # Security

 `watermint toolbox` stores credentials into the file system.
 That is located at below path: